tmobile/magentaA11y/_checklist-native/date-time-picker.md

   name:  |
       Purpose is clear and matches any visible label
   role:  |
-      Identifies itself as a button in iOS and "double tap to activate" in Android
+      Identifies itself as a button/adjustable in iOS and "double tap to activate" in Android
   group: |
-      Group visible label with control that opens picker
+      n/a
   state: |
       Expresses its state (disabled/dimmed)